 “That is not just because higher interest rates could increase the cost of construction and development loans, but because these property types are pretty far along in the cycle,” explains Severino.
 “Investors might become a little more circumspect if they see markets at or near peak, construction volumes high, and interest rates rising.

 In the short run, one rate increase is unlikely to have much impact on investors.
 If rates continue to climb though, the rising cost of debt service payments may squeeze cash flows, especially for highly-leveraged investors.

 “This will likely produce a shift away from more leveraged investors towards investors that utilize more equity,” says Severino.

 Offshore investment activity levels may also be affected if there is a further strengthening in the U.S. Dollar.
-Last year saw the second highest level of acquisitions by offshore investors in recent history, with the hotels and office sectors particular targets.
+Last year saw the second highest level of acquisitions by foreign investors in US real estate in recent history, with the hotels and office sectors particular targets.
 Investors from Asia, Europe and the Middle East were all active sources of inbound capital, as each region ramped up relative U.S. deal flow in 2016.

 But with many central banks around the world maintaining extraordinarily low rates and loose monetary policies, in recent months the U.S. Dollar has hit a 13-year high against other global currencies.

 “If rate increases lead to a further dollar appreciation, it could make the environment more challenging for foreign investors,” notes Severino.
 “Lately though, we have seen the dollar weakening versus world currencies, as the fortunes of the global economy start to look a little brighter.”

 Meanwhile, rising bond yields may begin to alter the relative value proposition for investors of fixed income instruments versus cash flow-producing real estate, notes Severino.
 “But we will have to see what happens to net operating income growth and yields as the year progresses.”